-Wendy's journey began with practicing yoga about 10yrs ago.
-An avid cyclist and runner with a degree in Physical Therapy she recognized the many benefits that yoga brought to the body and mind.
+Wendy's journey began with practicing yoga in 2000.
+As an avid cyclist and runner, with a degree in Physical Therapy and Health Services Administration, she recognized the many benefits that yoga brought to the body and mind.
 The real turning point in her yoga path was in 2009 when she attended a Yoga Philosophy Course given by Di Tyssen.
 The course changed her entire outlook on her yoga practice and her personal life.
 She has been sharing the power of yoga ever since.
-Wendy teaches and practices Vinyasa Flow, Ashtanga, Hatha, and Gentle.
+Wendy teaches and practices Vinyasa Flow, Ashtanga, and Gentle.

 "Yoga is not a perfect downward dog or forward bend--it's the newly born self that each day steps off the yoga mat and back into life" Rolf Gates.

 Joanna is a 500 hour Yoga instructor registered with Yoga Alliance.
 She is also co-owner of Nava Yoga Studio and a practicing attorney specializing in small business, real estate & estate planning.

 Due to the demands of the law practice, Joanna needed to find a healthy way to relieve stress and to find a harmonious balance between her professional and personal life.